ModDota/moddota.github.io/_articles/scripting/vector-math.md

 ### Physics with vectors - Homing projectile

 As you have seen vector math is quite powerful and can be used to express positional and movement concepts in simple statements.
-In this final example I will show how to a simple 'physics' simulation to create a homing projectile.
+In this final example I will show how to do a simple 'physics' simulation to create a homing projectile.

 We will express the projectile using two vectors: `position` and `velocity`.
 This makes the projectile unable to instantly change its direction, but suffer some inertia: it will home in on the player on every tick, but it cannot easily slow down or change direction: